 - PLEASE NOTE: One of the major concerns we have for this event is the risk of participants getting lost and trespassing onto private property.
 Even for those familiar with VT Class 4 roads, it can be very difficult to ascertain whether you are on the correct legal road or trail without these simple but effective nav aids.
 As such, we will check all devices prior to starting to make sure they are functioning properly.
 If they are not, you will not be allowed to start.

 - STAGING DAY REGISTRATION, WELCOME MEETING AND MANDATORY WINCHING SEMINAR.
-You are welcome to arrive at base camp anytime before 6 pm on Staging Day on Monday.
+You are welcome to arrive at the Elroy Fullam Farm base camp anytime before 6 pm on Staging Day on Monday.
 Registration will open at 4 PM and close at 6 PM.
 We will hold a mandatory welcome meeting followed by a winching seminar at 6 pm at base camp.
-So, YOU MUST GET TO BASE CAMP BY 6 PM ON MONDAY OR YOU WILL BE OUT OF THE RUNNING FOR THE TROPHY.
+YOU MUST GET TO BASE CAMP BY 6 PM ON MONDAY OR YOU WILL BE OUT OF THE RUNNING FOR THE TROPHY.

-- fellow participants, collect their VOT welcome packs, apply their VOT vehicle decals, dial in their navigational aids, attend the mandatory welcome meeting and winching seminar and carry out any final vehicle/equipment preparations.
+- Once at base camp, you can set up camp, catch up with fellow participants, attend the check-in/registration (after 4 pm), collect your coveted VOT baseball cap, apply their VOT vehicle decals, dial in your navigational aids, attend the mandatory welcome meeting and winching seminar at 6 pm and carry out any final vehicle/equipment preparations.

 - Fuel/provisioning stops: The route maps will contain suggestions for fuel and provisioning stops en route.
 All participants will be encouraged to provision as you go as Vermont abounds with wonderful farm markets, small general stores, ice cream stops, breweries, wineries, the list goes on and on.
 We’ll be sure to suggest both petrol and diesel fuel stops each day.

 - Camping: If there’s any “purpose” of VOT, it’s to test your overlanding prowess.
 At the core of any overlander’s skill set is one’s ability to create comfort in the wild.
 As such, camping for VOT will be primitive at best.
-Further, some will be arriving after dark each night and departing at or shortly after 8 am.
 Prepare for hot days and cool nights and mosquitos too and rain is always a factor in Vermont.
-That said, this is the time to truly put your overlanding camping setup to the test.
+This is the time to truly put your overlanding camping setup to the test.
 Believe me, after this trip, you’ll know what works and what can be left behind.

 - Mechanical support: If you suffer a vehicular breakdown that requires professional attention, VOT Technical Director, Rodney Brooks and his team at Performance Unlimited will be on hand to lend a helping hand.
 Rodney will have a complete roster of all participants and their vehicles at his disposal.
 The event manual will contain Rodney’s phone number and participants can text him their names, a brief description of the vehicle issue and location (you can simply take an iphone screen shot of your PDF Maps screen and text it to Rodney) and Rodney will take it from there.
 It should be noted that Rodney will be billing at his usual rates to make any repair or recovery trips.